Jabaay/Touchy-Trickstar/README.md

 ## Features:
 - Basic fingerprint scanner system using Arduino Rev3.
-- Utilizing the SEN0188 sensor for the implementation.
 - Demonstrates biometric authentication principles.
 - LED indicators for visual feedback.
 - USB interface for connectivity with external devices.